sncz1007/dummyflights/replit.md

 ### Technical Implementations
 - **Frontend**: React 18 with TypeScript, Wouter for routing, TanStack React Query for server state, React Context for internationalization (i18n), and React Hook Form with Zod for form management.
 Vite is used as the build tool.
 - **Backend**: Node.js with Express.js and TypeScript (ESM modules) providing RESTful APIs for airports and quotes.
-- **Flight Data**: Real-time flight search powered by **Amadeus API** with intelligent regional airline filtering.
-Returns actual flight availability, schedules, and prices with automatic 40% discount applied.
+- **Flight Data**: **Realistic Flight Simulator** based on actual American Airlines 2025 routes and pricing with intelligent regional airline filtering.
+Returns simulated flight availability, schedules, and prices with automatic 40% discount applied.
 - **Database**: PostgreSQL (Neon serverless) managed by Drizzle ORM, with tables for users, airports, quotes, and bookings.

 ### Feature Specifications